YoshiLucas/PillSafe-SmartCab/README.md

 # PillSafe-SmartCab
-Code for operating the PillSafe SmartCab
+Code for operating the PillSafe SmartCab for our senior design project.
-Test